 - David LaMotte will host the weekend, offering a concert on Friday night and leading reflections throughout our time together.

-Many of the leaders will be with us all weekend, to be nourished themselves, rather than just coming by to present their parts.
+Several of the leaders will be with us all weekend, to be nourished themselves, rather than just coming by to present their parts of the event.

 Check-in begins on Friday, May 6, at 3PM, and the first gathering will be at 5PM.